dfgitn4j/AWS-Remind/docs/README.md

 -----
 ## Setup

-### Prerequisites and things you will need and are good to know
+### Prerequisites and things you will need that are good to know

 1. The code here only works if AWS users tag their instances with an *owner* tag that matches their user name.
 In this case it's the $USER environment variable when you log into your Mac.
 See end of the Readme if your owner tag does not match you Mac bash $USER variable